-For Dr. Hruby, the Board of Directors approved a cash bonus of \$136,591 based on the recommendation of the Compensation Committee.
-In the Compensation Committee's evaluation of Dr. Hruby's contribution to the Company's performance, the following was considered: Dr. Hruby's achievement of development program objectives within budgetary requirements; Dr. Hruby's contribution to key business initiatives; relationships with regulators and current and possible future scientific partners; compliance with grant requirements and management of the Company's research facility located in Corvallis, Oregon; and Dr. Hruby's substantial role in managing the BARDA Contract.
-The Compensation Committee's determination of Dr. Hruby's cash bonus was heavily impacted by consideration of factors associated with the Company's chapter 11 case and factors associated with the Company's litigation with PharmAthene.
+For Dr. Hruby, the Board of Directors approved a cash bonus of \$579,638 based on the recommendation of the Compensation Committee.
+In the Compensation Committee's evaluation of Dr. Hruby's contribution to the Company's performance, the following was considered: Dr. Hruby's achievement of development program objectives within budgetary requirements; Dr. Hruby's contribution to key business initiatives; relationships with regulators and current and possible future scientific partners; compliance with government contract requirements; management of the Company's research facility located in Corvallis, Oregon; and Dr. Hruby's substantial role in managing the BARDA Contract.

-The cash bonuses for Dr. Rose, Mr. Luckshire, Mr. Haynes and Dr. Hruby were subject to Bankruptcy Court approval and were paid following Bankruptcy Court confirmation of the POR and the POR becoming effective.
+The cash bonuses for Dr. Gomez, Mr. Luckshire, Ms. Abrams and Dr. Hruby were paid in March 2018.